-2. The initial AMF uses no Requested NSSAI (if not available for the AMF) and uses subscribed NSSAI along with existing information for Network slice selection using Nnssf_NSSelection_Get service operation defined in TS 23.502.
+2. The initial AMF uses no Requested NSSAI (if not available to the AMF) and uses subscribed NSSAI along with existing information for Network slice selection using Nnssf_NSSelection_Get service operation defined in TS 23.502.
 In this case, the initial AMF does not attempt to perform NAS SMC to fetch Requested NSSAI provided by UE for the sake of performing network slice selection.

-3. If the initial AMF determines that ‘an AMF reallocation and reroute via RAN’ is required based on TS 23.502 Clause 4.2.2.2.3, then the initial AMF does not perform NAS SMC with the UE (i.e., even if the Requested NSSAI is not available at the initial AMF, where the UE may have provided the Requested NSSAI in the protected mobility update registration Request to the initial AMF and the initial AMF couldn’t decipher/ identify the UE with the 5G-GUTI.
-Instead the initial AMF uses the existing Nnssf_NSSelection_Get service operation with Requested NSSAI as optional IE and uses all other essential and mandatory inputs (ex., subscribed NSSAIs etc)).
+3. If the initial AMF determines that "an AMF reallocation and reroute via RAN" is required based on TS 23.502, clause 4.2.2.2.3, then the initial AMF does not perform NAS SMC with the UE (i.e., even if the Requested NSSAI is not available at the initial AMF, where the UE may have provided the Requested NSSAI in the protected mobility update registration Request to the initial AMF and the initial AMF couldn’t decipher/ identify the UE with the 5G-GUTI.
+Instead the initial AMF uses the existing Nnssf_NSSelection_Get service operation by leaving Requested NSSAI (as Requested NSSAI is an optional IE) and uses all other essential and mandatory inputs (ex., subscribed NSSAIs etc) as mentioned in the TS 23.501 Clause 5.2.16.2.1 for the Network Slice selection during registration procedure).

-Therefore, a clarification from the respective group would be much helpful for the SA3 WG to evaluate the working feasibility of solution 5 and 6 accordingly.
+Therefore, a clarification from the respective group would be much helpful for the SA3 WG to evaluate the working feasibility of solution 6 and 7 accordingly.